awsdocs/amazon-eks-user-guide/doc_source/kubernetes-versions.md

 Kubernetes supports compatibility between the control plane and nodes for up to two minor versions\.
 For example, 1\.16 nodes will continue to operate when orchestrated by a 1\.18 control plane\.
 For more information, see [Kubernetes version and version skew support policy](https://kubernetes.io/docs/setup/version-skew-policy/) in the Kubernetes documentation\.

+If you have EKS managed nodegroups attached to your cluster, you must have them match the cluster's Kubernetes version before you can update the cluster's Kubernetes version\.
+For example, to update your 1\.18 cluster to 1\.19, you must first ensure all your managed node groups are also on 1\.18\.
+To update a managed nodegroup, see the [UpdateNodegroupVersion API](https://docs.aws.amazon.com/eks/latest/APIReference/API_UpdateNodegroupVersion.html)\.

 ### Frequently asked questions<a name="deprecation-faq"></a>

 **Q: How long is a Kubernetes version supported by Amazon EKS?**